jsymons/base-python-curriculum/unit-15-intro-to-oop/lesson-18-points-and-lines/README.md

 Note: None of these methods receive any external parameters

-For the `formula` string, if the slope or y-intercept can be truncated (e.g. using 1 instead of 1.0), do it using {:g} in your string formatting.
+For the `formula` string, if the y-intercept can be truncated (e.g. using 1 instead of 1.0), do it using {:g} in your string formatting.

 ```python
 "{:g}".format(3.0) # 3